telerik/fiddler-everywhere-docs/capture-traffic/capture-network-traffic.md

 >tip The capturing will use the pre-configured rules.
 [Instructions on how to modify the default capturing rules or add additional rules here...](#modify-network-capture-rules)

-If this is the first time you are starting the **Network Capture** mode on your macOS, then you will need to install and allow the usage of the Fiddler's network extension.
+If this is the first time you are starting the network capturing mode on your macOS, then you will need to install and allow the usage of the Fiddler's network extension.
 To do so, proceed with the following steps:

 Immediately after pressing **Enable Capture**, you will see the following native macOS popup.